Device-Level Optimization Techniques for Solid-State Drives: A Survey: Device-Level Optimization Techniques

-\textbf{3.
-In-SSD Content-Aware Detection:} Addressing the limitations of pattern-based detection, this category of solutions inspects the data content itself.
-RansomBlocker~\cite{park_RansomBlockerLowOverheadRansomwareProof_2019} implemented a two-phase detection pipeline: a high-speed, entropy-based filter first flags potentially encrypted data, which is then analyzed by a more accurate Convolutional Neural Network (CNN) classifier to distinguish it from benign high-entropy files (e.g., compressed archives).
-This significantly reduces false positives.
-AMOEBA~\cite{min_ContentBasedRansomwareDetection_2022} proposed a novel hardware enhancement, a custom DMA engine capable of performing high-speed, inline similarity and entropy calculations as data is being transferred.
-It combines these content metrics with I/O intensity into a unified Ransomware Attack Risk Indicator (RARI), using logistic regression to achieve highly accurate, low-overhead detection.
+\textbf{In-SSD I/O Pattern-Based Detection:} To reduce overhead, later research integrated active detection into the FTL.
+SSD-Insider~\cite{baek_SSDInsiderInternalDefense_2018} pioneered this by using a decision tree to identify ransomware based on I/O patterns, enabling more selective data retention.
+MimosaFTL \cite{wang_MimosaFTLAddingSecure_2019} refined this with K-means clustering for better pattern detection and added a precise binary-search recovery method.
+To counter more advanced threats, SSD-Insider++ \cite{baek_SSDAssistedRansomwareDetection_2021} improved the model by treating TRIM commands as part of a potential attack and added a "lazy detection" feature that compares the entropy of old and new data before erasure, providing an extra security layer against evasive ransomware.

-\textbf{4.
-Advanced Co-Design Architectures:} The most recent works recognize that a purely in-SSD solution has inherent limitations in computational power and storage capacity.
-They propose advanced architectures that coordinate defense across different system layers. \begin{itemize} \item RSSD~\cite{reidys_RSSDDefendRansomware_2022} introduces a hardware-isolated network-storage co-design to defend against newly identified GC, timing, and trim attacks.
-By integrating NVMe over Ethernet (NVMe-oE) into the SSD controller, it securely offloads retained data versions and forensic logs to remote cloud storage.
-This overcomes local storage limitations and enables the use of powerful remote computing resources for advanced, offline attack analysis.
+\textbf{In-SSD Content-Aware Detection:} To overcome the limits of pattern-based detection, some solutions inspect data content directly.
+RansomBlocker~\cite{park_RansomBlockerLowOverheadRansomwareProof_2019} uses a two-phase approach: a fast entropy filter first identifies suspicious data, which a more accurate CNN classifier then analyzes to minimize false positives.
+AMOEBA~\cite{min_ContentBasedRansomwareDetection_2022} introduced a custom DMA hardware engine to perform high-speed, inline entropy and similarity checks during data transfer.
+AMOEBA combines these content metrics with I/O intensity into a single risk score for highly accurate and efficient detection.

-\item RANSOMTAG~\cite{ma_TravellingHypervisorSSD_2023} proposes a Hypervisor-SSD co-design, decoupling detection from the SSD and moving it to a lightweight Type I hypervisor.
-This allows the detection module to leverage the host's superior computational power and rich OS-level context (e.g., process and file activity) for highly accurate detection.
-It bridges the semantic gap with a novel tag-based mechanism, where the hypervisor embeds tags into storage commands to instruct the SSD on how to handle specific I/O requests, enabling fine-grained, file-level data recovery.
+\textbf{Advanced Co-Design Architectures:} Recognizing the inherent limits of in-SSD solutions, the most recent works propose advanced architectures that coordinate defense across system layers.
+RSSD~\cite{reidys_RSSDDefendRansomware_2022} introduces a network-storage co-design that securely offloads data versions and logs to remote cloud storage, enabling more powerful offline attack analysis.
+RANSOMTAG~\cite{ma_TravellingHypervisorSSD_2023} proposes a Hypervisor-SSD co-design to perform fine-grained file-level recovery, moving the detection logic to a hypervisor to leverage the host CPU power and OS-level context.